cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Packing tables:
 : The triple of a shared item table, a prefix table, and a suffix table.

+Current set:
+: The packing tables in effect at the data item under consideration.

 Expansion:
 : The result of applying a packed reference in the context of given Packing tables.

 The definitions of {{-bis}} apply.
-The term "byte" is used in its now customary sense as a synonym for "octet".
+Specifically: The term "byte" is used in its now customary sense as a synonym for "octet"; "byte strings" are CBOR data items carrying a sequence of zero or more (binary) bytes, while "text strings" are CBOR data items carrying a sequence of zero or more Unicode code points, encoded in UTF-8
+{{-utf8}}.

 Where bit arithmetic is explained, this document uses the notation familiar from the programming language C (including C++14's 0bnnn binary literals), except that, in the plain text form of this document,